manikandan-dev7/manikandan-dev7/README.md

 ---

-⭐ *Focused on learning, building, and growing as a full-stack JavaScript developer.*
+⭐ *Focused on consistent learning, clean code, and building scalable products.*